akuetu/SBG_Roulette/README.md

 	You must have a .NET Core SDK installed. https://dotnet.microsoft.com/en-us/download/dotnet/5.0

-# To compile and run the program in "X:\Roulette\SBG\Roulette.API":
+# To compile and run the program in:

+"X:\Roulette\SBG\Roulette.API":

 dotnet build